-Those same Swiss mercenaries probably dreamt of running away from their small town lives and there is an irony that nostalgia is often associated with a time we could not wait to escape from.
+Those same Swiss mercenaries probably dreamt of running away from their small town lives and there is an irony that nostalgia is often associated with a time or place we could not wait to escape from.

 My nostalgic place can be a pile of old Puffin paperbacks or the 'Good Housekeeping' recipes my mother cooked for me as a child; dishes such as chicken paprika and brown bread ice-cream, which I still rustle up when I need something comforting.
 And then there is Abersoch in North Wales.
 It is somewhere I have not been for more than 30 years, but the memories of it are still vivid and sun-drenched, as every summer seemed to be in the 1970s.